genesys/bold360-mobile-docs-android/voice-to-voice-android.md

 // OR on runtime:
 chatController.setTTSReadAlterProvider(provider)

 // Passing null, will clear the alter provider.
+Default readout provider will be used to prepare responses to be read.

 ```